ankitbko/ankitbko.github.io/_posts/2017-01-09-BusyBot-Sykpe-For-Business-Bot.md

 Lync SDK is fairly straightforward to use.
 It is event-based and integrates easily with Bot Framework.
 The only limitation is that Lync 2013/Skype for Business should be already running.
 Using this I created a simple bot that would let me work in peace.
 Source code is over [here](https://github.com/ankitbko/SkypeForBusinessBot)

+### Dependency
+The bot has an **optional** dependency on Redis server.
+Since the bot will not be talking to Microsoft Bot Connector in any way, we would need to store bot's context somewhere ourself.
+I had earlier used locally running instance of Redis.
+However now I have commented out `RedisStore` and used `InMemoryStore`.
+To use Redis store uncomment the *region* in `Program.cs` and comment InMemory *region*.

+You would also need Skype For Business running and signed in.

 ### Features

 So what does the bot do as of now?
 It accepts the incoming IM and -